Somali–Portuguese conflicts: Battle of Barawa, 1507

-Zeila raid, 1513
+Zeila incident, 1513

-Shortly before the 1513 siege of Aden, the Portuguese governor of India Afonso de Albuquerque detached a two ship squadron to scout Zeila.
-Its captains Ruy Galvão and João Gomes were unable to land due to the opposition of the inhabitants, Fighting began after they had intended to try to land and speak to the locals, with mounted horsemen and some on foot.
-They were unable to land so they then burnt twenty large ships in the harbor.
+Shortly before the 1513 siege of Aden, the Portuguese governor of India Afonso de Albuquerque detached a two ship squadron to scout Zeila and to set fire to all the ships they could find.
+Its captains Rui Galvão and João Gomes landed on the city and tried to talk with the locals, but soon after they became involved in scuffles with mounted horsemen and others on foot.
+Realizing the inhabitants had no desire to engage in talks with the Portuguese, Galvão and Gomes continued with the plan and burnt all the twenty large ships in the harbour.